Charles Edward, Duke of Saxe-Coburg and Gotha

 Charles Edward (Leopold Charles Edward George Albert; (Note: He used the German language version of his name (Leopold Carl Eduard Georg Albert Herzog von Sachsen-Coburg und Gotha) in Germany.
+Before the abolition of titles of nobility in Germany by the Weimar Constitution in 1919 Herzog was a title, rather than part of his name.
 This article uses the English language version of his name throughout.)
 19 July 1884 – 6 March 1954) was at various points in his life a British prince and royal duke, a German duke, and a Nazi politician.
 He was the last ruling Duke of Saxe-Coburg and Gotha, a state of the German Empire, from 30 July 1900 to 14 November 1918.
 He later held multiple positions in the Nazi regime, including leader of the German Red Cross, and acted as an unofficial diplomat for the German government.

 Charles Edward's parents were Prince Leopold, Duke of Albany, and Princess Helen of Waldeck and Pyrmont.
 His paternal grandparents were Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha.
 Prince Leopold died before his son's birth.
 Charles Edward was born in Surrey, England, and brought up as a British prince.
 He was a sickly child who developed a close relationship with his grandmother and his only sibling, Alice.
 He was privately educated, including at Eton College.
 In 1899, Charles Edward was selected to succeed to the throne of Saxe-Coburg and Gotha because he was deemed young enough to be re-educated as a German.
 He moved to Germany at the age of 15.
 Between 1899 and 1905, he was put through various forms of education, guided by his cousin, German Emperor Wilhelm II.